ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

    ```
    {: codeblock}

-4. If the ping from the VRA command line fails, validate that a ping reply is seen on the tunnel interface
+4. If the ping from the VRA command line fails, validate that a ping reply is seen in response to a ping request on the tunnel interface.

     ```
     monitor interface tunnel tun0 traffic
     ```
     {: codeblock}

     No response indicates an issue with the firewall rules or routing at the data center.
-If a response is seen, but the ping fails, check the configuration of the VRA firewall rules.
+If a reply is seen in the monitor output, but the ping command times out, check the configuration of the local VRA firewall rules.

 5. If the ping from the VSI fails, this indicates an issue with the VRA firewall rules, routing in the VRA or VSI configuration.
 Complete the prior step to ensure that a request is sent to and response is seen from the data center.
 Monitoring the traffic on the local VLAN and inspecting the firewall logs will assist in isolating the issue to routing or the firewall.

     ```
     monitor interfaces bonding dp0bond0.<VLAN ID>
     show log firewall name APP-TO-TUNNEL
     show log firewall name TUNNEL-TO-APP
     ```
     {: codeblock}

 This completes setup of the VPN from the secure private network enclosure.
 Additional tutorials in this series illustrate how the enclosure can access services on the public internet.